 After they did the initial imaging, they were able to determine that the level of severity for her form of Plagiocephaly was on the more severe end of the spectrum; and would require 10-12 weeks of DOC Band treatment.
 They laid out the payment options as a matter of expert opinion, and compassion – not profit (this stood out to me) and let us know that they would fight the insurance on our behalf, before we even knew there was a fight to be had.

-After a few rounds of back and forths, their final draw was that we hadn't met our deductible.
-Unfortunately, that was the end of the line for us, so we were forced to pay out of pocket.
+After a few rounds of back and forths, their final draw was that we hadn’t met our deductible.
+Unfortunately, that was the end of the line for us, so we were forced to pay out-of-pocket.
 This is obviously not going to be the case for every situation, so the amount you incur could vary greatly depending on your insurance coverage/carrier.
-Luckily, Cranial Tech offers an in house contracted rate, so our total ended up being half what the full cost would have been.
+Luckily, Cranial Tech offers an in-house contracted rate, so our total ended up being half what the full cost would have been.
 There is also the option of care credit, or financing directly through Cranial.
-That being said, keep pushing the insurance until you can't push any more.
-We hit a brick wall, but I know of people that fought to get the full coverage and won.
+That being said, keep pushing the insurance until you can’t push any more.
+We hit a brick wall, but I know of people who fought to get the full coverage and won.

 The rest of the process went off without a hitch.
 We came back for another set of images, where they designed a band specific to her head shape, and we received it about 7-10 days later.
 They explained that each week (or every other, depending on the growth of her skull) they would shave off some of the foam on the inside of the helmet to allow space for the redirected growth.